 What are the Most Significant Tibetan Festivals?

 Significant Tibetan festivals include Losar Festival, Saga Dawa Festival, Shoton Festival, etc. Joining a feast is a great way to experience Tibetan culture.

 Saga Dawa festival is celebrated in the 4th month of the Tibetan Calendar.
 It's significant for remembering the birthday, enlightenment, and death of Sakyamuni.

 Nagqu Horse Racing Festival

-Nagqu Horse Racing Festival is the greatest annual event in northern Tibet.
-During festival, you can enjoy an attire feast, taste delicious Tibetan food, and enjoy singing and dancing. ...
+Nagqu Horse Racing Festival is the greatest event in northern Tibet to enjoy an attire feast, delicious Tibetan food, as well as singing and dancing.